-This is a new programme and there are no alumni yet.
-The CDT in Mathematics of Random Systems will aim to provide postdoctoral research opportunities in the UK and abroad through the CDT's international network of academic partners, and by providing industry placement opportunities through our numerous industry partners.
+The CDT in Mathematics of Random Systems will aim to provide postdoctoral research opportunities in the UK and abroad through the CDT's international network of academic partners, as well as industry placement opportunities through our numerous industry partners.

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in mathematics or a related discipline.
+- a first-class undergraduate degree with honours in mathematics or a related discipline.

 For applicants with a degree from the USA, the minimum GPA sought is 3.7 out of 4.0.